 We worked hand-in-hand with the team to move at speed and develop a minimum viable product.
 Subspot ran weekly meetings to ensure everyone was in the loop and could focus on execution.
 We led the team through the creation of a service blueprint, operationalising the go-to-market process and plugging in the technology required to make it all work.

 This is always one of the most satisfying parts of a project: collaboration.
 Team members from finance to logistics, customer-service to web design came together to build the final product.
 Teamwork at its finest.

 Introducing Sonos Flex

-The end result was Sonos Flex: a flexible, worry-free subscription to the latest in audio technology.
+The end result is Sonos Flex: a flexible, worry-free subscription to the latest in audio technology.

-Over the next 6 months, we helped drive the performance of the corporate startup team.
-After iterating the service towards product-market fit we focused on delivering a scalable technology stack.
+Over the next 3 years, we helped drive the market adoption and performance of the corporate startup team.
+After iterating the service towards product-market fit we focused on delivering a scalable technology stack and business teams.